tersesystems/securitybuilder/README.md

 * Use RSA with 2048 bit key length and SHA-2 for public and private keys.
 * Use AES-GCM for encryption but **SEE WARNING BELOW**, and never reuse the IV.
 There is no provable difference between AES-128 and AES-256, so [don't worry about it](http://www.daemonology.net/blog/2009-06-11-cryptographic-right-answers.html) and use AES-256.
-* If you're going over the network, you generally want full on TLS, so use JSSE.
-Be aware that SSLEngine does not know that you're using HTTPS, so you need to [define hostname verification](https://tersesystems.com/blog/2014/03/23/fixing-hostname-verification/) yourself by setting `sslParameters.setEndpointIdentificationAlgorithm("HTTPS")`.
+* If you're going over the network, you generally want full on TLS, so use JSSE with [debugjsse](https://github.com/tersesystems/debugjsse) as the provider to see what's going on under the hood.
+Be aware that SSLEngine/SSLSocket does not know that you're using HTTPS, so you need to [define hostname verification](https://tersesystems.com/blog/2014/03/23/fixing-hostname-verification/) yourself by setting `sslParameters.setEndpointIdentificationAlgorithm("HTTPS")`.
 * Use an HMAC with at least SHA256, and a secret key that has at least 96 bits of entropy -- `EntropySource.salt()` uses 256 bits.
 * Use a MessageDigest with at least SHA256.
 * Use PBKDF2 with a SHA-2 HMAC [if you have to](https://pthree.org/2016/06/28/lets-talk-password-hashing/), but if you can use [jBCrypt](http://www.mindrot.org/projects/jBCrypt/)